 Bonus Fact; The Best Quartz Brand

 With a complete line of Marble looking Quartz slabs and over 140 colors offered in a glossy or honed finish to choose from, Cambria is our top pick for the best brand of quartz color options.

 (For additional information on Cambria countertops read our article: Buy Cambria Quartz Direct?)

 Fact #5 Quartz and Quartzite – Don’t Confuse Them

 When shopping around for prices, you might see something called Quartzite, which is similar only in name.
 However, Quartzite is naturally occurring and mined from the earth, cut into slabs, and polished to create a countertop material.
 It’s a Natural Stone, not engineered like Quartz, but they can look very similar.

 Quartzite is not stain-proof.
 It must be sealed to avoid stains from everyday use.
 Quartzite also has to be resealed as the sealant wears off, but quartz requires no such maintenance.
-Quartzites are typically harder, but more prone to chips from dropped pans than its engineered counterpart.
+Quartzites are typically harder, but more prone to chips from dropped pans than their engineered counterpart.

 Both have similar prices, so if you’re trying to choose between the two, you’ll just have to decide whether you prefer a natural stone or one that’s mostly natural.
 Both have their perks, but ultimately your taste and lifestyle will determine which one will work best for you.

 In conclusion, If you’re in the market for new countertops, Quartz should be on the top of your list of possibilities for your kitchen or bathroom countertops.